rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Michal Vaško reported an inconsistency in Sections 4.6.2 and 4.6.4.

+   Thanks to Xufeng Liu for reviewing the document.

 The author of RFC 8407:
 : Andy Bierman
 : YumaWorks